enteocode/react-revelations/README.md

 ## Example

-You can see the component in action at the ![GitHub Page][1] of the repository.
+You can see the component in action at the [GitHub Page][1] of the repository.

 ## License